 In 1789, the French Revolution began, and Hôtel des Invalides became a symbol of the monarchy with the royal chapel, called the Dome Church (Église du Dôme).
 The revolutionaries attacked Les Invalides and set fire to the building.

 After the Revolution, Napoleon Bonaparte became Emperor of France.
-Without any trace of irony or sense of what hypocrisy was, the revolutionary commander greatly admired Louis XIV.
+Without any trace of irony or a sense of hypocrisy, the revolutionary commander greatly admired Louis XIV.
 Much of this admiration was built on their mutual appreciation of the fighting man, so he decided to restore Les Invalides to its former glory.

 Les Invalides Paris Hours & Admission